 - HIPAA authorization

-- Living will (Directive to physicians)
+- Living will or directive to physicians

 - Trusts